The Week in Pictures: Oct. 10 - 17

 President Donald Trump meets with House Speaker Nancy Pelosi in the Cabinet Room of the White House on Oct.
 16, 2019.

-Pelosi said that President Donald Trump's "meltdown" was spurred by pointed questions about his decision to withdraw U.S. troops from northern Syria.
+After walking out of the meeting, Pelosi said that President Donald Trump had a "meltdown" when questioned about his decision to withdraw U.S. troops from northern Syria.

+Trump later tweeted this photo with the caption "Nervous Nancy's unhinged meltdown."

 Policemen run as a police van drives over a burning barricade during clashes between protesters and police in Barcelona, Spain, on Oct.
 16.